-Often individuals with bipolar disorder are misdiagnosed, usually with major depression.
+Often, individuals with manic depression, now bipolar disorder, are misdiagnosed, usually with major depression.
 Getting a proper diagnosis is critical to receiving the right treatment.
-If you or a loved one has been diagnosed with bipolar disorder, contact Harmony Hills at 855.494.0357 to learn about your treatment options.
+If you or a loved one has been diagnosed with bipolar disorder, contact Harmony Hills at 855.494.0357 to learn about your bipolar disorder treatment options.

 - Distinct manic episodes